AY2425S2-CS2113-F11-1/tp/docs/UserGuide.md

     - Requires business ID and password.
     - Subsequent features can be accessed after logging in.

 - **Viewing Help:** `help`
     - Provides possible command instructions and expected formatting.

 - **Adding a Product:** `add`
     - Adds a product to the products-for-sale list.

 - **Deleting a Product:** `delete`
     - Removes a product from the products-for-sale list.

 - **Changing Info of Products:** `update`
     - Updates data of a specified product in the products-for-sale list.
     - Data to be updated must be specified during command input.

 - **Printing List of Products:** `print`
     - Prints the entire list of products for sale (according to product ID).

 - **Incrementing Sold Product Value, Decrementing Inventory Value:** `sold`
-    - Changes the quantity of inventory available and the quantity sold.
+    - Changes the quantity of available inventory and the quantity sold.

 - **Clear the Quantity Sold:** `clear`
     - Changes the quantity sold of a specified product to 0.

 - **Compute Total Amount of Sale Transactions:** `revenue`
-    - Adds up all the products sold, multiplied by their prices.
+    - Adds up all the products sold, multiplied by their respective prices.
     - Given a product ID, provides the revenue of a specified product.

 - **Search for a Product:** `search`
     - Given a product name, searches for the corresponding product.